 Set up a Remote SMTP Connection on the website

-By default, WideRange Galleries websites send out contact page emails and order confirmation emails from email@example.com email addresses.
-These emails are sent from our website server, and sometimes they are mistakenly marked as spam by the recipient (you or your customers).
+By default, WideRange Galleries websites send out contact page emails from and order confirmation emails from sales or orders @widerangegalleries.com email addresses.

-For improved deliverability and reliability, if you have a website email address (like “firstname.lastname@example.org”) you can set up a remote SMTP connection so that all the website emails are sent directly from your own actual email account rather than the default @widerangegalleries.com addresses.
-You can configure this in the WideRange admin at Settings > Emails.
+If you have a website email address (like “firstname.lastname@example.org”) you can set up a remote SMTP connection so that all the website emails are sent by your own actual email account rather than the default @widerangegalleries.com addresses.
+You can configure this in the WideRange admin at Mail > Settings.

 Ditch the Forwarding